-The City of Decorah, the Decorah Parks and Recreation Board, the Winneshiek County Convention & Visitors Bureau, the Hotel/Motel Tax Committee, the Decorah Area Chamber of Commerce, Winneshiek County Development, Decorah Jobs, the Winneshiek County Supervisors, the Winneshiek County Conservation Board, the Iowa DNR Fisheries, Iowa DNR Hatchery Management, Iowa DNR Wildlife Management, and Northeast Iowa Resource Conservation and Development are all working together in support of the trail project.
+The City of Decorah, the Decorah Parks and Recreation Board, the Hotel/Motel Tax Committee, the Decorah Area Chamber of Commerce, Winneshiek County Development, Decorah Jobs, the Winneshiek County Supervisors, the Winneshiek County Conservation Board, the Iowa DNR Fisheries, Iowa DNR Hatchery Management, Iowa DNR Wildlife Management, and Northeast Iowa Resource Conservation and Development are all working together in support of the trail project.

 Numerous landowners have generously provided access through their properties, and corporate and individual donors have stepped up to provide major amounts of capital for the trail.